Keith Towbridge

-Keith Towbridge (born May 21, 1995) is a former American football tight end.
-He played college football for Louisville, and in the National Football League for the Buffalo Bills, Tennessee Titans, and Washington Redskins.
+Keith Towbridge (born May 21, 1995) is an American former professional football player who was a tight end in the National Football League (NFL).
+He is currently the tight ends coach and special teams coordinator at Bethune–Cookman University, a position he has held since 2025.
+He played college football for Louisville Cardinals before playing in the NFL for the Buffalo Bills, Tennessee Titans, and Washington Redskins.